Limit-Theory-Redux/ltheory/CONTRIBUTING.md

 </a>

 ## Documentation
 It´s highly recommended you document what you are doing in code.
 For more generalized documentation & design we use a seperately hosted [Wiki.js Instance](https://wiki.ltredux.org).
-For wiki editoral access contact @IllustrisJack .
+For wiki editoral access contact [@IllustrisJack](https://github.com/IllustrisJack) directly or a maintainer.
 A backup repository of the wiki exists [here](https://github.com/Limit-Theory-Redux/wiki).

 # Getting Started
 In this file we´ll go over the whole process of getting started & the the workflow of Limit Theory Redux development.